alinex/bash-lib/doc/log.md

 ## File rotation

 While the library keeps the log file opened for better performance you can't rotate it using external tools.
 But the integrated rotation will do perfectly fine.

+> But you are also free to do this on your own.

 ### Rotate by date